-The University’s Office of Government and Community Relations coordinates all University contacts with public officials, including University lobbying activities.
+The University’s Office of Public Affairs coordinates all University contacts with public officials, including University lobbying activities.
 This memo is intended as a brief introduction to the rules that apply to University political and lobbying activities, with the aim of helping to ensure that the University complies with Federal, New York State and New York City tax and lobbying laws.

-The Office of Government and Community Relations, under the direction of Vanessa J. Herman, is the University’s primary contact for all elected officials and political candidates.
-Pace employees who plan to contact elected officials or political candidates on behalf of the University or to invite elected officials and/or political candidates to participate in University events must obtain advance permission from the Office of Government and Community Relations.
-Furthermore, all requests from public officials or political candidates to use University facilities must be referred to the Office of Government and Community Relations for review and response.
-Pace employees must also obtain advance permission from the Office of Government and Community Relations if they plan to use University letterhead or email to invite elected officials and/or political candidates to participate in University events; to support a political candidate, political party PAC or the like; or to engage in lobbying activities as defined below.
+The Office of Public Affairs is the University’s primary contact for all elected officials and political candidates.
+Pace employees who plan to contact elected officials or political candidates on behalf of the University or to invite elected officials and/or political candidates to participate in University events must obtain advance permission from the Office of Public Affairs.
+Furthermore, all requests from public officials or political candidates to use University facilities must be referred to the Office of Public Affairs for review and response.
+Pace employees must also obtain advance permission from the Office of Public Affairs if they plan to use University letterhead or email to invite elected officials and/or political candidates to participate in University events; to support a political candidate, political party PAC or the like; or to engage in lobbying activities as defined below.
 These requirements apply only to contacts on behalf of the University and not to contacts with government officials by individuals or groups of individuals on their own behalf.
 Compliance with these requirements is necessary to maintain the University’s tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.

-Please be advised that unless the Office of Government and Community Relations has designated you to do so, you are currently NOT authorized to lobby on behalf of Pace University.
+Please be advised that unless the Office of Public Affairs has designated you to do so, you are currently NOT authorized to lobby on behalf of Pace University.
 There are severe civil and criminal penalties associated with lobbying without being registered and/or violating provisions of the lobbying act.
 If you believe that you might engage in the below activities in the future, we can arrange for you to attend a training seminar.
 The seminar will outline permissible lobbying activity and how such activity must be reported to both New York State & the City of New York.
-In addition, we urge you to reach out to the Office of Government and Community Relations so that we can determine whether you should be registered as a lobbyist.
+In addition, we urge you to reach out to the Office of Public Affairs so that we can determine whether you should be registered as a lobbyist.

 Pace University is currently registered to Lobby in New York State.
 Pursuant to the New York State Lobbying Statute, lobbying is defined as any attempt to influence: